Harrison Bader Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.1 K/9, the ninth-best in the league.

 © 2023 Data Skrive.
 All rights reserved.